eMahtab/mysql-range-partitioning/README.md

 # Trying different queries

-### A query which requires just accessing record on one single partition e.g. pDec06
+### A query which requires, querying a single partition e.g. pDec06
 ```sql
 select count(*)
 from messages